 My Writing Inspiration

 Mom was an author of history, poetry, and memoir.
 She supported and inspired my composition of words even before I knew what to do with a pencil.
 She was my first editor (a professional), teaching me to write through her gentle and abundant markups on my school papers and stories.
-And she hand-delivered a manuscript I emailed to her from across the country, on the submission deadline, since the journal didn’t take electronic submissions.
+And one day she printed and hand-delivered a manuscript I emailed to her from across the country, on the submission deadline, since the journal didn’t take electronic submissions.
 That manuscript became my first published short story.
 I have been honored to voice Mom’s work posthumously when her writing group has offered readings.

 Grandpa Ed was a journalist and a word trickster.
 If my mother inspired my desire to write, I can credit Grampa Ed with inspiring my love of words.
 He would greet me after school with a riddle or what he called a hanky panky to figure out.
 He and my grandmother encouraged me to “cheat” at Scrabble by looking up possible words in the dictionary.

-I am most grateful also to my writing buddy, who has among other things taught me to be more disciplined about writing, and to my writing group, five amazing women who showed up in my life just when I needed them most.
+I am grateful to many writing friends.
+My writing buddy Sarah has taught me many things, including to be more disciplined about writing.
+My writing critique group, five amazing women, showed up in my life just when I needed them most.
 The sisters and misters of Sisters in Crime and others throughout the worldwide community of writers are an extended family.